InfernoKarl/fruitwarriors/README.md

 Force hold the "Combat" tool even if you die, change to whatever you want.
 Not really patchable.

 ### [Loop Teleport to Mob](/Scripts/looptp.lua) <sub><sup>`v1.0.0` *(Updated: 12/03/2023)*</sup></sub>
-Teleport to whatever mob you want every 5 seconds, really good to use with [Loop Teleport to Mob](/Scripts/looptp.lua) and [Autoclicker](/Scripts/autoclicker.lua).
+Teleport to whatever mob you want every 5 seconds, really good to use with [Force Combat](/Scripts/forcecombat.lua) and [Autoclicker](/Scripts/autoclicker.lua).
 Can also be used to teleport to that level 1200 boss, which would farm defense like crazy.
 Currently working as of *12/03/2023*